laligafilipina/inetgen-traffic/README.md

-# inetgen-traffic
+# [ inetgen-traffic ]
-customizable internet traffic generator simplified using vulnerable websites through open redirect which can be switched to use proxies using the provided open source api,vpn configuration file is already provided for additional privacy purposes.
+Customizable internet traffic generator simplified using vulnerable websites through open redirect which can be switched to use proxies using the provided open source api,vpn configuration file is already provided for additional privacy purposes.